Waterside, Derry

-The Waterside is a mainly Protestant and unionist area, while the rest of Derry City is mainly Irish Catholic and nationalist.
+The Waterside once had a majority of Protestant and unionists but further demographic change has occurred in this area, and like the rest of Derry City is mainly Irish Catholic and nationalist.
 During the Troubles, the Waterside's Protestant population grew, probably as a result of Protestants moving there from the west side of the river.

-The Waterside contains the city's main hospital, Altnagelvin, as well as St. Columb's Park and the former Ebrington Parade Ground.
+The Waterside contains the city's main hospital, Altnagelvin, as well as St. Columb's Park and the former Ebrington Military Barracks.
 It is linked to the west side of the city via the Foyle Bridge, Craigavon Bridge, and the Peace Bridge.

 Transport

-Londonderry railway station is in this area, and is often referred to as Waterside station, a name it held when the city of Derry had three stations, the other two being the Graving Dock station and the Foyle Road station.
+Derry~Londonderry railway station is in this area, and is often referred to as Waterside station, a name it held when the city of Derry had three stations, the other two being the Graving Dock station and the Foyle Road station.